Hexanol777/PAC-Pixel-Art-Converter/README.md

 `NameGivenByUser` - `pixel_size` - `color_palette` - `brightness` - `sharpness` - `vibrance`

-Image name serves as a record of the specific parameter values used during the image generation
+Image name serves as a record of the specific parameter values used during the image generation.
 ## Future Enhancements

 - ~~Optimize image operations using NumPy for a faster execution time~~ minimal change noticed...